 This charity helps: Disabled individuals, the elderly, and those with minimal education or job experience can receive job training and employment with Goodwill.
 This charity is more than a century old and has become a fixture in many communities as a resource for those who need steeply discounted goods.

-Schedule a pickup: There are more than 2,700 donation locations in North America, making Goodwill one of the largest charities that pick up donations for free.
+Schedule a pickup: Goodwill has numerous donation centers and thrift stores across the country, making it convenient to donate your items.
+There are more than 2,700 donation locations in North America, making Goodwill one of the largest charities that pick up donations for free.
 Use the Goodwill Locator on their website to find one near you, and call to determine if your location offers pickup.

 With more than 7,000 locations in the United States, chances are pretty good there is one near you.
 Even if the center nearest to you doesn’t have a public storefront, it will still offer free furniture pickup.